 This should be obvious but most of the time it's not: no smooching while working.
 Showing intimacy with your duo is actually a pro when selling a house; you can convince clients when the two of you share personal stories they can relate to.
 They feel closer to you; it breaks a bit of the formality.
 But you shouldn’t do that all of the time; it’s sort of a special power you use only when “invited” by the client to do so.
 These are special occasions, when you feel the client needs to have a positive example where you go: “Listen, you know me and my spouse have been together for X years, right?” and you go on talking about something cute and positive that helps you sell whatever it is you’re selling because ultimately you showed the client that aside from being a very professional working couple, you are also a happy in-love couple.

 But the rest of the 95% of the times, there’s no calling each other “honey” or “baby”, holding hands or holding grudges and having an argument in front of clients or colleagues – if you work at a bigger firm.
 Love, its good parts and its bad parts, should be left inside your house when you go to work.
+That why you should not forget about corporate ethics and be professional even if you are a working couple.

 Having an exit strategy doesn’t mean you’re not 100% committed to something.
 Several couples therapists, in fact, recommend that couples start their married life by discussing the exit strategy of divorce.
 It’s a mind trick, really.
 We are afraid of the unknown, so, by addressing a specific problem, we lessen its burden.
 For working couples in our industry or elsewhere, we feel it’s important to have a sort of quarterly review where both parts of the duo analyze if it’s been worth working together.
 Your personal relationship with each other – being a loving one or a friendship one – is more important than any business, so if the two of you’ve been fighting a lot – or not making as much progress on the business side as you’d thought you would – then just go about your professional life as a single again.
 By doing that, it will never be “too late”, and you will never have “lost too much” by having embarked on this real estate agent duo idea.